 I think it totally depends on your personal interests, if you are really interested in this area, I believe there are lots of things you can do and make some achievements, if you are not interested in this, you can gain very little things by doing this.

 No way.
 We are so proud of them!
-My son is now studying in the university in Henan, and my little girl is a senior in high school in Shanghai.
+My son is now studying at the university in Henan, and my little girl is a senior in high school in Shanghai.
 She is good at English and would like to apply for Shanghai International Studies University next year.
 They definitely will have brighter future.
 I’m glad our life here can make some contributions to their life.

 Where these quotes are particularly interesting, is that these are the insights that stakeholders need to create better policy, better labor practices, and begin educating around for improvements in civil society, labor productivity, and urban planning.